 - Signs of fatigue

 - Fine cracks in the piston head (A)

 - Bent or broken ring lands (B)

 - Cracks in the skirt (C) at inner and outer ends of piston pin bore

 - Excessive piston skirt wear.
 (Original machining marks must be visible.)

-If any imperfections are found, replace the piston and liner as a set.
+If any imperfections are found, replace the piston.

 A-Piston Head B-Ring Lands C-Skirt